 A written description in an application, no matter how well written, can’t completely communicate who you are as a speaker, or how you speak.
 A sample video of you speaking is a KEY tool for event managers.
 It doesn’t have to be a long or fancy video, but a quick 5 minute video will help show event managers how you speak.

 Today most of us have the basic tools on our smartphones.
 Have a friend in the front row of your next presentation with your phone, or set up a tripod and let it roll.
-Even if you don’t have a huge audience, or any at all — just grab your passion for what you do on film, it will go a long way to getting you the opportunity to speak.
+Even if you don’t have a huge audience, or any at all — just demonstrate your passion for what you do on film, it will go a long way to getting you the opportunity to speak.

 4. Types of speaking opportunities